-The University endeavours to make all practical and reasonable adjustments to ensure students are able to fully participate in the University community.
+The University endeavors to make all practical and reasonable adjustments to ensure students can fully participate in the University community.
 Students who declare a physical disability or a special educational need are supported to ensure the quality of their educational experience meets their individual requirements.
 SEN students, for instance, receive extra time for examinations, and have the option of writing exams on university-provided computers, and/or of taking exams in a separate room.